5argon/Minefield/README.md

 ### `IMinefieldObjectReporter<T>`

 Pretty much could report anything but make sure no other choice exist before falling back to this, since you will need to assert with `Is.Reporting.Object(___)` which may not be aesthetically pleasing to read if that thing doesn't feel like an "object" in programming sense. (e.g. `int` which you could instead use `IMinefieldAmountReporter`.)
 The equality test is by `object.Equals`.

+## Minefield as Play Button replacement

+You could turn your Test Runner tab into a play button!
+Test cases are now your active development/design iteration tools and no more just to prevent regressions.
+This has several advantages :

+- No need to dig your huge Project tab and go to the correct scene before you could try something, because `SceneTest` itself knows how to start the scene just from the test case.
+- You could start with any desired data state, since Minefield allows you to do anything before explicitly doing `ActivateScene()`, while in normal play mode button press you get no chance to do custom things at all before your `Awake` and that maybe already too late or requiring extra hacks to alter script execution order.
+Well, `[RuntimeInitializeOnLoad(RuntimeInitializeLoadType.BeforeSceneLoad)]` exists, but not ideal since it applies permanently to the whole project and to all play mode tests.
+    - An example of problem is when you made a Facebook page liking system which then unlocks something in the game permanently after coming back.
+(Saved in serialized binary or `PlayerPrefs`.)
+It is a hassle if you just press play mode button since you could do it only once according to your game logic.
+    - You then need to reset your save every time to test it again, when you add something more to it.
+(For example, new visual effects after coming back from Facebook for the first time.)
+    - You could write a save reset in `[RuntimeInitializeOnLoad]`, but in other situations you will want your save file to be at some intermediate state to test out and now your reset code is not desirable.
+Setup per test case is the true solution, plus you got a test to run later to check for regression.
+Nothing to lose other than you have to break the habit of pressing that play button.
+- Minefield navigation methods could lend you a hand to go to the place you want before handing the control to you.
+    - An example situation, you are making backpack inventory screen system.
+But by how it was wired up with the game it is hard to instantly start at this backpack screen with everything functional.
+(That is, it is hard to test separately since it is not a scene but perhaps a prefab) To test it meaningfully you have to start the game normally, press button to open menu, and select "backpack" choice before you even get to test how things you are making works.
+(Scrolling properly?
+Displaying properly?)
+You will encounter some bugs, and it will get progressively tiring to navigate to the backpack.

+To do this Minefield provide you 2 things : `[NoTimeout]` to put on the test method, and `yield return Utility.WaitForever();` for you to put after activating the scene.
+Now the test case behave like a supercharged play mode button!

+If you make these cases as purely development tools and not intended them to become a real test cases later, it maybe helpful to categorize them so category drop down will help you get to these cases easier.